PrimeKey Analysis Singapore: A Property Analysis Tool for Smarter Condo Shortlisting

 How does CPF affect condo shortlisting in Singapore?

-Your available CPF Ordinary Account balance, the CPF used in your current property, accrued interest, and future usage rules all shape your real budget.
+Your available CPF Ordinary Account balance, CPF used in your current property, accrued interest, and future usage rules all shape your real budget.
 For HDB upgraders, cash proceeds from a sale can differ from paper profit once CPF refunds and outstanding loans are settled.
 Reviewing your CPF position early helps you shortlist within a realistic range.

 What is TDSR and why does it matter?